pulibrary/command_line_curriculum/sec3/vim.md

 ### Windows

-A window in Neovim is a space (or a place) you can use to display the content of a buffer.
+A window in vim is a space (or a place) you can use to display the content of a buffer.
 Don’t forget: when you close the window, the buffer is still in the buffer list.

 The simplest ways to create windows, use the command :new or one of these keystrokes: